EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/processing_algorithms/dataset_creation/create_regression_dataset__synthmix_from_classification_dataset_.rst

     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     background: Proportion of background mixtures (%)
     	Default value:	0
     	Argument type:	number
     	Acceptable values:
     		- A numeric value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     includeEndmember: Include original endmembers
     	Default value:	true
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     mixingProbabilities: Mixing complexity probabilities (optional)
     	Default value:	0.5, 0.5
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     allowWithinClassMixtures: Allow within-class mixtures
     	Default value:	true
     	Argument type:	boolean
     	Acceptable values:
     		- 1 for true/yes
     		- 0 for false/no
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     classProbabilities: Class probabilities (optional)
     	Argument type:	string
     	Acceptable values:
     		- String value
+    		- field:FIELD_NAME to use a data defined value taken from the FIELD_NAME field
+    		- expression:SOME EXPRESSION to use a data defined value calculated using a custom QGIS expression
     outputFolder: Output folder
     	Argument type:	folderDestination
     	Acceptable values: